Hungarian–Czechoslovak War: Renewed conflict

-In August 1919, the Bolshevik regime in Hungary collapsed and the Romanians occupied central parts of the country, including its capital.
+In August 1919, the Bolshevik regime in Hungary collapsed, and Romanian forces occupied central parts of the country, including the capital.
 Czechoslovakia also took advantage of the situation.
-The offer that it could take part in the occupation of Budapest was rejected, but on August 14 it captured Petržalka and Salgótarján.
-While they had to leave Salgotarjan, Petržalka became part of Bratislava.
+Although an offer to participate in the occupation of Budapest was rejected, Czechoslovak troops captured Petržalka and Salgótarján on 14 August.
+While they later withdrew from Salgótarján, Petržalka became part of Bratislava.
 Transcarpathia was occupied in September 1919.

 Aftermath

-The defeat of the Hungarian Soviet Republic, the Slovak Soviet Republic and the Romanian occupation of Budapest in August 1919 ended the war.
+The defeat of the Hungarian Soviet Republic and the Slovak Soviet Republic, along with the Romanian occupation of Budapest in August 1919, brought the conflict to an end.
 Romanian troops withdrew from the occupied territory in March 1920.
-In this war, Czechoslovakia gained control over the territory of Slovakia, which before the war was part of Hungary.
-In the final phase of the war, there were more than 120,000 soldiers on both sides.
-Volunteers signed up for the Czechoslovak army, and Slovak volunteer units were established in Slovakia - Jánošík's troupe, Zbor Turčianských volunůník, Dobrovoľnická družina Slovákov, Tisovský volunůníci.
-Slovak volunteers mainly came from northern Slovak counties - they fought mainly in the battles for Zvolen, Banská Bystrica and Košice.
-According to historian Zdenek Kárník, 90 fallen soldiers on the side of the Czechoslovak army came from Slovakia and Subcarpathian Rus; 895 fallen soldiers (of which 640 were volunteers) came from the Czech Republic.
+As a result of the war, Czechoslovakia gained control over the territory of Slovakia, which had previously been part of Hungary.

+In the final phase of the conflict, more than 120,000 soldiers were deployed on both sides.
+Volunteers enlisted in the Czechoslovak Army, and several Slovak volunteer units were formed in Slovakia, including Jánošík's troupe, the Zbor Turčianských dobrovoľníkov, the Dobrovoľnícka družina Slovákov, and the Tisovskí dobrovoľníci.

+Slovak volunteers were drawn mainly from the northern Slovak counties and took part primarily in the battles for Zvolen, Banská Bystrica, and Košice.
+According to historian Zdeněk Kárník, 90 fallen Czechoslovak soldiers came from Slovakia and Subcarpathian Rus, while 895 fallen soldiers—including 640 volunteers—came from the Czech lands.